Will Graham's Tutorial Resources

 Revision tutorials will be running on Monday 8th and Tuesday 9th of January (revision week) for Analysis 1A at the following times:

 The format for these revision tutorials will differ slightly from the tutorials you have had throughout the year.
-The emphasis will be on answering questions that you have come across during revision, rather than focusing on a specific set of problems.
-Once any questions have been taken care of, we will be going through a past Analysis paper to help familiarise people with the thought processes that are involved.
+We will be going through a past Analysis paper to help familiarise people with the thought processes that are involved.

 - Monday 8th, 9:15-10:05 CB4.1, by Federico Cornalba